3 - 5

 - Fold and tape them together.

-- Examples of wedges include axes, wedges, nails, ice picks, knives, plows, discs, treads on tires, and other objects that split things in two.
+- Examples of wedges include axes, wedges, nails, ice picks, knives, plows, discs, and treads on tires.

 - Screw Activity

 - Cut out the triangle found in the attached Simple Machine Templates file.

 - Using the arrows as a guide, roll the paper around a pencil and then tape in place.